December 22, 2024

 “That is true,” Altman said.
 “Hold on to that thought.
 I’ll show scenarios that will show what things change on the higher end of the forecast, which includes large loads that are not flexible.”

 NYISO stressed that “there is a lot of uncertainty about key assumptions over the next 10 years.”
 In a high-demand forecast risk scenario, the LOLE would jump to 2.744.
-The delay of the Champlain Hudson Power Express transmission project is also a concern.
+The delay of the Champlain Hudson Power Express transmission project also is a concern.

 “This still seems to be somewhat gambling,” another stakeholder said.
 “If these loads aren’t in the SCR [program] or they’re not participating in the emergency demand response program, unless you have a tariff or contract under a dynamic load management program, you don’t have any commitments to them to vary their load.”